laravel/docs/collections.md

 <a name="method-skipwhile"></a>
 #### `skipWhile()` {#collection-method}

-The `skipWhile` method skips items while the given callback returns `true`, and returns the remaining items in the collection:
+The `skipWhile` method skips items while the given callback returns `true` and then returns the remaining items in the collection:

     $collection = collect([1, 2, 3, 4]);